 - Fill a rocks glass with crushed ice.

-- Pour over the honey bourbon and lime juice
+- Shake the honey bourbon and lime juice over ice, and strain into glass

 - Fill almost to the top with ginger beer